 Always re-check the guidelines before submitting.
 I may change them without prior notice.

-Remember: send questions, queries, and submissions to ruralfictionmagazine@gmail.com.
+Remember: send all submissions and queries to publisher@ruralfictionmagazine.com.